Spittal/vue-i18n-extract/README.md

 5. Make sure your code lints.
 6. Issue that pull request!

-<h3> Any contributions you make will be under the MIT Software License </h3>
+<h3> Any contributions that you make will be under the MIT Software License </h3>
-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+In short, when you submit the code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ### :bug: Report bugs using Github's [issues](https://github.com/pixari/vue-i18n-extract/issues)